csidsocialmedia/csidsocialmedia.github.io/_posts/2014-04-25-Finding-shortest-paths-on-flow-networks.markdown

   - PCI group
 ---

-1. A flow network
+1. What is a flow network

-The topology of real-world networks have been extensively studied, but the flow structure of networks has not attracted enough attention it deserves.
-In discussing flow structure we care about the directed, long-distance interactions between nodes and communities, which have strong applied meanings but are rarely covered by current network studies.
+The topologies of real-world networks have been extensively studied, but their flow structures have not attracted enough attention.
+In flow structures we focus on the directed, long-distance interactions between nodes and communities, which have strong applied meanings but are rarely covered by previous network studies.

-The following figure shows a flow network demo.
-This flow network is an aggrenation of several streams.
-A stream is generated when a users of stackoverflow.com answer a series of questions sequentially, so the flow structure shows the interaction between users and questions.
-The above figure is contructre from the following data set:
+The following figure shows a flow network as an aggrenation of several streams.
+In our data set, a stream is generated when a users of stackoverflow.com answer a series of questions sequentially, so the flow structure shows the collective behavior of users in answering questions.
+Here is our data set:

     user: 26624, time: 03:40:31, Question ID: 1983425
     user: 89771, time: 22:53:24, Question ID: 1989888